yssource/rhai/README.md

 * Support for overloaded functions
 * No additional dependencies

-**Note:** Currently, the version is 0.10.1, so the language and API may change before they stabilize.
+**Note:** Currently, the version is 0.10.1, so the language and API's may change before they stabilize.

 ## Installation